Ah, summer. How I loathe you.

 Chennai Diaries.
 December 2012.

 I’m all about change; I thrive on it.
 I’ve grown up all across the country, moving every two years, attending six different schools.
-It’s an adventure, and it beats doing the same-thing-every-other-day-for-the-rest-of-my-life.
+This way of life has continued right into adulthood, which has seen me live in four countries and spend weeks and months at a time in eight others.
+It’s an adventure, and it certainly beats doing the-same-thing-every-other-day-for-the-rest-of-my-life.
 Continue reading “Going Backwards”